mishajw/kipa/README.md

 cargo test
 ```

-### Benchmarks
+### Simulation
-All benchmarking code is found in `./benchmarks`.
-This also includes end-to-end
+KIPA network simulation code is found in `./simulation`.
+This also includes
-tests.
-Benchmark results are written to `./benchmarks_output`.
+end-to-end tests, and benchmarking.
+Simulation results are written to
+`./simulation_output`.

-The benchmarks create a network of Docker containers.
+The simulations create a network of Docker containers.
 All created resources are
-prefixed with `kipa_benchmark_` and are removed after the benchmark is
+prefixed with `kipa_simulation_` and are removed after the simulation is
 finished.

 Prerequisites: